OCA/connector-prestashop/README.rst

 Requirements
 ------------

-You should install python librairies and other OCA repositories.
+You should install python libraries and other OCA repositories.
 Please refer to the travis.yml file.